How Do You Know When Your Dishwasher Needs to be Repaired?

 If you see a crack on the interior of your dishwasher, this could cause a major leak/flooding on your kitchen floor should you continue using the unit.
 Standing water on your floors will damage your flooring as well as any cabinets that surround the dishwasher, which will then lead to mold or mildew growth.
 If you see a crack inside your dishwasher, do not use the unit and contact your repair service company right away.

 Pool of Water at the Bottom of the Dishwasher

 After a wash cycle, some of your plastic containers or mugs might have water in them.
 This is completely normal.
 What isn’t normal is a pool of standing water at the bottom of the unit.
 If you see this, there could be a blockage somewhere in the unit.
 If your dishwasher drain is clogged, you’ll want it repaired right away.

-Jacksonville Dishwasher Repair
+Reliable Dishwasher Repair Services